sallyali7/project-two/README.md

 ## Process ##

-We did not have a shared repository for this project, we mostly coded together via zoom and VS live share then sent over pieces of codes that we worked on individually to each other.
+We did not have a shared repository for this project, we mostly coded together via Zoom and VS Live Share then sent over pieces of codes that we worked on individually to each other.

 The Poke-API contains a vast amount of data, often nested several layers deep.
 For the index page we only needed the name and the image.
 However, the image link is not directly available from the GET endpoint for all Pokémon.
 So, we had to create a workaround that used data from the available data to pull an image from a separate Pokémon image hosting site.